-Hardwood floors that are stained with color and sealed with a protective finish at the installation site by the installer. (the opposite of prefinished)
+Hardwood floors that are stained with color and sealed with a protective finish at the installation site.

-Type of tree, such as oak, cherry or walnut.
-Different wood species have different levels of hardness that affect durability; graining, which affects the board’s look; and indigenous color, which can be kept natural or stained.
+Type of tree, such as oak, cherry, or walnut.
+Different wood species have different levels of hardness that affect durability; graining, which affects the board’s look; and natural color, which can be kept natural or stained.